md-arif-shaikh/md-arif-shaikh/README.md

 ### About me
 Hi, I am Md Arif Shaikh.
-I am a postdoc at the [International Centre for Theoretical Sciences](https://www.icts.res.in) (ICTS-TIFR), Bengaluru, India.
+I am a postdoc at the [Seoul National University](https://en.snu.ac.kr) (SNU), Seoul, South Korea.
 I work on Graviational Wave physics and Numerical Relativity.
 You can find more about my work and activities in my githubpage at [md-arif-shaikh](https://md-arif-shaikh.github.io).

 <!--
 **md-arif-shaikh/md-arif-shaikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.